Yuliashaaa/aoc_2024/README.md

 ## 🔧 Tools and Libraries
 This repository uses the following tools to keep code clean and efficient:

-- Black – Code formatter.
+- Black – Code formatter
-- Ruff – Linter for Python.
+- Ruff – Linter for Python
-- Pre-commit – Enforces consistent code style.
+- Pre-commit – Enforces consistent code style
-- PDM – For dependency management.
+- PDM – For dependency management

 ## 🎯 Why Participate?
-- Sharpen your coding skills.
+- Sharpen your coding skills
-- Learn new algorithms and data structures.
+- Learn new algorithms and data structures
-- Have fun solving puzzles while competing with a global community of developers.
+- Have fun solving puzzles while competing with a global community of developers

 ## 🚀 Contribute
 If you’d like to suggest improvements or find any bugs in the solutions, feel free to:

-1. Fork this repository.
+1. Fork this repository
-2. Create a branch with your changes.
+2. Create a branch with your changes
-3. Open a pull request.
+3. Open a pull request

 ## 🎅 About the Advent of Code
 Advent of Code is created by Eric Wastl.
-Check out the official website at [adventofcode.com](https://adventofcode.com/).
+Check out the official website at [adventofcode.com](https://adventofcode.com/)

 Enjoy the puzzles and happy coding! 🎄✨